edgedelta/docs/docs/configuration/inputs.md

 This input type allows you to specify a set of ports and protocols that the agent will listen for.

 Ports are typically used to listen to incoming traffic from:

   * Network devices (firewalls, switches, routers)
   * Time-series metrics (statsd, graphite, carbon)
   * Centralized logging architectures (rsylog, syslog-ng)

-If you want the agent process lines for a specific line separation rule (not for New Line\("\n"\)), then you need to define a "line\_pattern" regex rule.
+To have the agent process lines for a specific line separation rule, you need to define a "line\_pattern" regex rule.
+When you define a "line\_pattern" regex rule, the agent will not process lines for New Line("\n").

+  * To learn more, see [MultiLine Detection](./appendices/line_detection/).

 Review the following example: